wikid24/ffxiv_mmd_tools_helper/manual_guide/README.md

 - knee_2_L_D
 - knee_2_R_D
 #### 12 -  Auto-Fix MMD Japanese/English Bone Names
 Fixes the MMD Japanes & English PMX Bone names (while not changing the Blender Bone Name) to their MMD Japanese equivalent.
-Useful so that you can import a VMD animation file using the MMD Japanese (PMX) bone name without needed to read Japanese in Blender :P
+Useful so that you can import a VMD animation file using the MMD Japanese (PMX) bone name without needing to read Japanese in Blender :P. Leverages the [metadata bone group dictionary](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/ffxiv_mmd_tools_helper/data/bones_metadata_ffxiv_dictionary.csv) to do the PMX Bone group mapping.
+If Blender bone name is found matched in the 'mmd_english',	'mmd_japanese',	'mmd_japaneseLR', 'blender_rigify', or 'ffxiv' columns, will add the MMD Japanese bone name & MMD English bone name MMD Tool's PMX Japanese/English Bone name fields (found in the Bone Properties -> **MMD Bone Tools** panel).
+If no match is found, and the PMX field is empty, it puts the Blender bone name verbatim so at least the MMD field is not empty and has a bame.
 #### 13 -  Add Hand/Arm IK
 Adds some IK to hands/arms, similar to Leg/IK.
 Unlike Leg/Arm IK, this one is rarely if ever used in a VMD motion file, and is recommended that you don't use it unless it is actually called for.
 #### 14 - Add Extra Finger Bones (select finger mesh first)